genestack/user-docs/docs-rework/overview/data-model/data-upload-and-indexing-pipeline.md

 ## Phase 1: Import (the job)

-An import is initiated either by API users calling the ODM REST API or by GUI users working through the data import screens in the web application.
+An import is initiated either by API users calling the ODM REST API or by UI users working through the data import screens in the web application.
 Both paths converge on the same mechanism: the **Job Service** (`func-job`) creates one **job execution** to load the file.